sandialabs/slypi/README.md

 ## Other Models

-Currently, SlyPI supports Slycat CCA and Videoswarm models.
+Currently, SlyPI supports Slycat CCA, DAC, PS, and Videoswarm models.
 The only Slycat model type still unsupported is Time Series.
-For examples using CCA and Videoswarm, see the full documentation.
+For examples using CCA, DAC, PS, and Videoswarm, see the full documentation.

 ## Contact
 Shawn Martin -- smartin@sandia.gov